paulsengroup/hictk/docs/file_metadata.rst

 Fetching metadata from single-resolution files
 ----------------------------------------------

-The following shows how to use ``hictk metadata`` to access metadata information stored in single-resolution Cooler files (or URIs, like shown in the example below):
+The following shows how to use ``hictk metadata`` to access metadata information stored in single-resolution Cooler files (or URIs, as shown in the example below):

 .. code-block:: console